hmonroe/guiguts/README.txt

 produces a warning.
 Insert newline between </p><p> in footnotes with multiple paragraphs.
 Fixed Export as Prep Text which left the page headers if the header did not have enough -'s at the end.
 In PP HTML, fixed 0:1 report for double blanks.
+Project dictionary not ignored on restart even if longer than 8 characters.

 This version does not fix replacing/discarding invalid character code from HTML Tidy.
 It would not be straightforward in footnotes with